-RNA methylation is a reversible post-translational modification to RNA that epigenetically impacts numerous biological processes.
-It occurs in different RNAs including tRNA, rRNA, mRNA, tmRNA, snRNA, snoRNA, miRNA, and viral RNA.
+RNA methylation is a reversible post-translational modification to RNA that epigenetically impacts numerous biological processes and regulates gene expression.
+It occurs in different RNAs, including tRNA, rRNA, mRNA, tmRNA, snRNA, snoRNA, miRNA, and viral RNA.
 Different catalytic strategies are employed for RNA methylation by a variety of RNA-methyltransferases.

-5-methylcytosine (5-mC) is an epigenetic mark that also commonly occurs in various RNA molecules.
-Researchers are able to bisulfite convert RNA, perform RT-PCR amplification, cloning, and sequencing to gain information about RNA cytosine methylation states.
+5-methylcytosine (5-mC) in RNA is a post-transcriptional epigenetic mark that is also found to be stable and common in various RNA molecules.
+Researchers are able to perform RNA bisulfite conversion and RT-PCR amplification, as well as cloning, and sequencing to gain information about RNA cytosine methylation states.
 By treating RNA with bisulfite, cytosine residues are deaminated to uracil while leaving 5-methylcytosine intact.

 Recent data strongly suggest that m6A and 5-mC RNA methylation affects the regulation of various biological processes such as RNA stability and mRNA translation, and that abnormal RNA methylation contributes to etiology of human diseases.
 Furthermore, loss of 5-mC in vault RNAs causes aberrant processing into Argonaute-associated small RNA fragments that can function as microRNAs.
 Researchers continue to investigate m6A and 5-mC in RNA to uncover the mysteries of RNA methylation.